Professional Practice (Advanced Industry Studios) (11834.1)

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Attendance at scheduled studio hours, lecture classes and contribution over the semester is expected.
 Presentation and discussion of your work in progress is essential for the development of your design skills in meeting the learning outcomes of the subject and for your architectural education.
 Participation in studio sessions and reviews provides important opportunities for feedback and demonstrates that the submitted work is your own.

 In order to receive a grade of Pass or better, students must bring their work in progress to studio sessions, reviews and juries as detailed in the unit outline.
 Assessment items that have not been presented for review during the semester as required may not be submitted for final assessment.

-Please advise the Unit Convener in advance if you are unable to attend a particular class or studio
+Please advise your discipline studio tutor in advance if you are unable to attend a particular class or studio

 Required IT skills